nobooli/POLton/docs/src/trivia-streams.md

 Nothing on her official introduction and bio says about her being a hardcore gamer, so it's a huge surprise to people coming in to see her stream for the first time that she's the kind of gamer who repeatedly plays the same game without getting burnt out.

-While she's watching her sister play games she herself also became a gamer.
+She always watched her sister play video games when they were little so she herself also began to love video games herself.
 The first game her sister recommended her to play is Fatal Frame.

 At the time it took her *two years* to beat the game (she said she only really played it during her days off), but when she played it for the second time with Debidebi Debiru in a collab stream, it only took them 2 days.

 The only games she couldn't clear in the DS she borrowed from her sister are the Kanji test and English test.
 She talked about how she absolutely won't do brain exercises.
 However, she promised to play brain exercises because she wanted to make up for a previous streaming accident, so she delivered and kept her promise by borrowing her sister's DS and streaming Brain Age.

-In the past, during the weekends, she and her sister used to go to the Internet cafe, buy a 10-hour package, and play Ragnarok Online.
+In the past, during the weekends, she and her sister would often go to the Internet cafe, buy a 10-hour package, and play Ragnarok Online.
 The other online game they played was Monster Hunter Frontier.

 [Suzuhara Lulu and Monster Hunter]